AztlanEngineering/swatch-documentation/docs/guides.setters-getters.md

 :::

 To wrap it up, we've seen through the previous examples that the two main issues of doing coloring and theming in CSS are:
-+ Managing colors, which can be improved through the use of variables (preprocessor, or more modern native CSS4)
++ Managing colors, which can be improved through the use of variables (preprocessor, or more modern native CSS)
 + Managing the problem of having 'exponential classes', that is to say one class x Color x Component.This problem translates into _lot_ of code to write, to maintain, and make our end-users request...

 **Now you probably see where this is going : we will solve the problem of having exponential classes ...**